percona/web-dev-test/front-end-challenge/README.md

     mysql percona < setup/data.sql

-The `percona` table should have two talbes: `agents` and `agent_log`.
+The `percona` table should have two tables: `agents` and `agent_log`.
 Familiarize yourself with their structures.

 4) Learn Symfony basics
 -----------------------

-Symfony is a mature and therefore slightly complex web famework.
-It has many "parts" and convetions that you must learn.
+Symfony is a mature and therefore slightly complex web framework.
+It has many "parts" and conventions that you must learn.
 Therefore, you should read the [Symfony book](http://symfony.com/doc/2.3/book/index.html).
-You can skip chatper "Databases and Propel", and chapters "HTTP Cache" and later.
+You can skip chapter "Databases and Propel", and chapters "HTTP Cache" and later.
 The first 8 chapters are the most important.

 While you're reading, remember that a lot of scaffolding has already be created and configured for you.